Wolf by Chris Townend.

-Wolf (reintroduced), Grizzly (Brown) and Black Bears, American Bison, Moose, Elk, Pronghorn, Bighorn Sheep, Mountain Goat, Muskrat and Yellow-bellied Marmot.
-Also a chance of American Beaver and River Otter.
+Wolf (reintroduced), Grizzly (Brown) and Black Bears, American Bison, Moose, Elk, Pronghorn, Mule and White-tailed Deer, Bighorn Sheep, Mountain Goat, Coyote, Muskrat, Yellow-bellied Marmot, Red Squirrel, Least and Yellow-Pine Chipmunks, and Mountain Cottontail.
+Also a chance of Bobcat (along Madison River, especially during the winter), American Beaver and River Otter.

 Yellowstone NP This National Park contains the largest and most varied collection of geothermal phenomena in the world, including hot springs, steaming terraced pools, bubbling mud pools and geysers, the most famous of which, 'Old Faithful', spouts on average every 72 minutes, day after day, year after year, for two to five minutes, usually to 40 m (130 ft) but sometimes as high as 60 m (197 ft).
 Also present in the park are petrified forests of trees buried alive in volcanic ash, and an impressive canyon 39 km (24 miles) long, an average 300 m (1000 ft) wide and up to 365 m (1200 ft) deep.